transposit-connectors/mc-transposit-eng/runbooks/action_specific_credentials_and_configuratio.md

 ** Why did we build this? **

-We want to dogfood our product more and debug Transposit using runbooks and actions, but a big limitation was the "only one credential for all of the workflows that use a connector" issue, since we have three AWS environments.
+We want to dogfood our product more and debug Transposit using runbooks and actions, but a big limitation was the "only one credential for all of the workflows that use a connector" issue, since we have three AWS environments with different credentials for each.

 Note: that this is currently an internal feature only.